julienemo/thp-w6-eventbrite/README.md

 * Sign in with email and mdp, to check out events or create your own

-Very unfortunately up to 23:52 both Sendgrid and gmail sender servers are blocked....if during the test you don't receive welcome mail/ event registration mail/ change password mails......let's talk about it
+Very unfortunately up to 23:52 both Sendgrid and gmail sender servers are blocked....if during the test you don't receive welcome mail/ event registration mail/ change password mails......let's talk about it....

+Also according to observation, there is a higher chance you receive the notification mails if you register with a gmail address.